czernous/persian-hugo/exampleSite/content/post/how-to-do-a-manicure-at-home.md

 ## **When did manicures become popular?**

 The 20s era saw young women painting their nails with car paint.
 During that period Revlon began manufacturing nail polish and drove it to the masses.

 Leading to the french manicure trend.
-Now you have a backstory into how the manicure began.
+Now you have a backstory into where the manicure originated from.
 Let's get started with how to do a manicure at home.

 **You will need:**